 Students who have lost articles are asked to leave a description of the article in the office or contact a custodian.
 Small items of value i.e: jewelry, keys, etc. are stored in the office.
 All other items are kept on a clothing rack in the West pod.
-Items which are unclaimed, will be donated to a local charity quarterly.
+Items which are unclaimed, are donated.
 Writing your child's name in their garments would help get items returned.
+We are not responsible for lost or stolen items.